 Paipai Pottery Workshop with Daria Mariscal, Native Master Potter of Santa Catarina, B.C., Mexico

-So, after the hand-building sessions, the pots and small sculptures needed time to dry a bit before burnishing with a smooth stone.
-Burnishing gives the pots a satin sheen, and hardens them by compressing the clay and driving out excess moisture.
-Taking burnishing breaks throughout the few days, we had ample time for horseback riding, hiking, relaxing, and a couple of trips off the ranch.
+After several hand-building sessions, the pieces needed time to dry before burnishing.
+Burnishing them compresses the clay and drives out excess moisture.
+Taking burnishing breaks, we had ample time for horseback riding, hiking, relaxing, and two trips off the ranch.

-While at the reservation, we were able to see the pits where the clay is dug from many small pits, some no more than 3 – 4 feet wide, and shallow.
-The Paipai have gathered clay in this area for generations, and the pits, though small, dot the landscape near the river bank.
+We were able to see the where this special clay is dug.
+The Paipai have gathered clay in this area for generations, and the pits dot the landscape near the river bank.

 Before leaving, we had the honor to meet another Paipai artist, Theresa Castro, a well-known master potter, weaver, and basket maker.
 Living in the most humble of homes, she spends much of her day creating the traditional items of her people.